In most cases, college scholarships are not taxable. But there are a few instances when you might owe taxes on scholarship money.

 Qualified education expenses include the following:

-- Course-related required expenses, such as books and supplies
+- Course-related mandatory expenses, such as books and supplies

-Expenses that aren’t qualified seem to be whatever happens outside the classroom, including room and board and travel.
+Expenses that aren’t qualified seem to fall under whatever happens outside the classroom, including room and board and travel.
 Scholarship funds used for those expenses would be taxable.

 There are times when a scholarship or grant comes with a stipulation requiring you to work for it – by teaching or conducting research, for example.